WhitmanCS370/sp24-lab10/README.md

 What questions do you have? _Write them here.
 If you need to know, ask Prof Davis since she wrote the code!_

+No qusetions, pretty straightforward

 ### Exercise 2: Patterns and principles
 _Answer the following questions to the best of your ability._
-* Which concrete classes implement the Observer and Observable roles?
+* Which concrete classes implement the Observer and Subject roles?
+* ThreadTimerModel class implements the Subject and the TimerController class implements the Observer
 * How do the model, controller, and view classes gain references to each other?
 What style of dependency injection does the application use: constructor, method, or property injection?
+* The application uses constructor injection through which dependencies are passed to the constructor of a class.

 ### Exercise 3: Extending the code
 Extend the text or GUI application to play a sound when the timer is done.